Upgrading BOSH Director on AWS

 - Auto-assign for Public IP: Select Enable.

 - IAM role: Select the IAM role associated with your pcf-user profile.
-If you have not created one, click Create new IAM role and follow the Guidelines for Creating User Roles on AWS.
+If you have not created one, click Create new IAM role and follow the procedures in AWS Permissions Guidelines.

 - For all other fields, accept the default values.